Watch: Villarreal stun Liverpool with two first-half goals to level Champions League tie | Goal.com

 Getty

-Villarreal stunned Liverpool with a pair of first-half goals, but a howler from goalkeeper Geronimo Rulli helped the Reds jump back into the lead.
+Villarreal stunned Liverpool with a pair of first-half goals, but a series of howlers from goalkeeper Geronimo Rulli helped the Reds jump back into the lead.

-However, the Reds emerged from the dressing room with a renewed sense of purpose, with their efforts rewarded as Rulli let Fabinho's shot slip through his grasp.
+However, the Reds emerged from the dressing room with a renewed sense of purpose, with their efforts rewarded as Rulli let three past him in the second half.

 Editors' Picks